 - Sugar: Authentic pad thai recipes use palm sugar as the sugar component.
 If you have palm sugar, definitely use it.
 Palm sugar is sold in cakes and needs to be chopped up or grated in order to use it here.
 With that said, packed brown sugar is an excellent and readily available substitute.

 - Fish sauce: Yes, fish sauce is kind of stinky, but it is definitely the way to go if you are not making this recipe the authentic way.
 If you need to replace it, you can try a vegan fish sauce, coconut aminos, or a combination of soy sauce and vinegar, although the flavor will be slightly different in each case.

 - Mung bean sprouts: These provide a great bit of crunch to the texture of this pad thai.
 Definitely don’t skip them.
 You can find them sold in bags in well-stocked supermarkets, and sometimes sold loose in boxes at Asian markets (where you can weigh and buy as much as you need).
 Plan to purchase your bean sprouts right before you need to use them, as they don’t stay fresh for very long.
 What to do with leftover bean sprouts?
 Toss them in some fried rice or a stir-fry!
 They are pretty versatile and add a great crunch!

 Additional notes on purchasing tamarind

 Let’s dive in a little further into the different types of tamarind so you know the right kind to use for authentic pad thai.
-You can purchase tamarind puree concentrate (this is a Thai brand) or tamarind paste concentrate (this is an Indian brand) in bottles or jars.
-While tamarind puree may be more like applesauce in texture, tamarind paste is extremely thick and pitch black.
+You can purchase tamarind puree concentrate (this link is for a Thai brand) or tamarind paste concentrate (this link is for an Indian brand) in bottles or jars.
+While tamarind puree may be more like applesauce in texture, tamarind paste can be extremely thick and pitch black.